kohrongying/hex-to-rgba/README.md

 I found out color hex codes have transparency support in the last two digits out of the 8 digits.
-But I couldn't ge the transparency to convert.
+But I couldn't get the transparency to convert.

 So I built my own.